applico/LPreviewGoogleZeitgeist/README.md

 This repo is an attempt to implement and refresh the current Google Zeigeist 2012 application that currently lives on the Google Play store: https://play.google.com/store/apps/details?id=com.google.android.apps.zeitgeist&hl=en

+The app is targeted to SDK 20, Google’s pre-release of Lollipop.
+It is not built with backward compatibility.

 ###Goals
 ==============================
 Under the artifacts folder there is a ppt presentation on our goals for the project and what we accomplished.